Mod revival: Beginnings

-1980s
+Growth

-Paul Weller broke up the Jam in 1982 and formed the Style Council, who abandoned most of the punk rock elements to adopt music much more based in R&B and early soul.
+Paul Weller broke up the Jam in 1982 and formed the Style Council, who abandoned most of the punk rock elements to adopt music much more based in modern jazz, R&B and early soul.

 In the mid-1980s, there was a brief mod revival centered on bands such as the Prisoners.
 Fanzines following on from Maximum Speed – such as Mission Impossible, Patriotic, Roadrunner, Extraordinary Sensations and Chris Hunt and Karl Bedingfield's Shadows & Reflections – helped generate further interest in this stage of the mod revival.
 The Phoenix List was a weekly newsletter listing national events, and they organised a series of national rallies.
-A main player in the 1980s UK mod revival was Eddie Piller, who founded Countdown Records, and then went on to develop the acid jazz movement of the late 1980s. in 1985 the Mod alldayer in Walthamstow paired tribute to band aid sponsored by unicorn records and had a host of 80’s mod revival bands playing, old and new.
-Making Time, probably being one of the biggest mod revival bands of the 80’s after the jam.
-And a well known north London mod band called the OUTLETS; band members being Steve Byrne and Mario Vitrano who also supported Steve Marriott packet of 3 and geno Washington at various gigs in north London in the mid 80’s.
+A main player in the 1980s UK mod revival was Eddie Piller, who founded Countdown Records, and then went on to develop the acid jazz movement of the late 1980s.
+In 1985, the mod all-dayer in Walthamstow paid tribute to Band Aid, was sponsored by Unicorn Records, and had a host of 80s mod revival bands playing, old and new: Making Time (probably one of the biggest mod revival bands of the 80s after the Jam) and a well-known north London mod band called the Outlets, with band members Steve Byrne and Mario Vitrano, who also supported Steve Marriott's Packet of 3 and Geno Washington at various gigs in north London in the mid-80s.

-The UK mod revival was followed by a mod revival North America in the early 1980s, particularly in Southern California, led by bands such as the Untouchables and Manual Scan.
+The UK mod revival was followed by a mod revival in North America in the early 1980s, particularly in Southern California, led by bands such as the Untouchables, The Question, and Manual Scan.
 While on the East Coast (yet touring heavily in California) Mod Fun carried the revival torch.
 In Brazil the band Ira! led the mod revival releasing their first album Mudança de comportamento in 1985 on the WEA label.
 Their 1986 followup "Vivendo e Não Aprendendo" further established them as leaders of the mod revival in Brazil.
 They quickly achieved Gold Album status in sales of "Vivendo e Não Aprendendo".